This page contains important information for current students. There are links on this page for:

 Student Petitions and Appeals Process

 A student who wishes to petition the Education Department (for course registration permissions, GPA issues, etc.) must first meet with an Education Department faculty member.
-With assistance from the faculty member, the student should submit a petition in Tk20 (Applications–>Create–>Student Petition) and then email the Director of Assessment and Department Chair to inform them that the petition has been submitted.
-If submitted by Wednesday, it will be considered the following Monday during the department meeting, and the petitioner will be notified of the consensus decision.
+With assistance from the faculty member, the student should submit a petition in Student Learning and Licensure (SLL; Program Applications–>Start an Application–>choose Petition to the Education Department–> Continue) and then email the Director of Assessment and Department Chair to inform them that the petition has been submitted.
+If submitted by Wednesday, it will be considered the following Monday during the department meeting, and the petitioner will be notified of the consensus decision in SLL and by email.

-Appeals of the consensus decision may be made to the Teacher Education Committee (which is primarily a curriculum and educational policy committee).
+Appeals of the consensus decision may be made to the Chair of the department via email.
 A final appeals process exists through the Dean of Student’s office where complainants express their concerns to a neutral student/faculty group appointed by the Dean of Students and the Associate Dean of Social Sciences [and the Provost or designee].
 This meets the Minnesota Statutes, section 122A.09, subdivision 4, paragraph (c).

 Programmatic Concerns